Job Search Terminal

 - User clicks “Scan for new jobs” on the Dashboard.

-- The scanner queries each enabled source for open roles.
+- The CareerOps ATS scanner queries each enabled Ashby/Greenhouse/Lever source in parallel.

 - Title filters remove irrelevant roles.